 Sustainable Cities: How Volue Helps One of the Largest Cities in Norway Power the Grid

-In the heart of Trondheim, one of the largest cities in Norway, the first energy-positive city district in Europe is taking shape.
+In the heart of Trondheim, one of the largest cities in Norway, the energy system of the future is taking shape.

 Thanks to PV, batteries, vehicle-to-grid chargers, flexible consumption and a local energy market, the energy-positive community of Brattørkaia will contribute to the grid and to the energy balance.